sdevikar/basicsofcpp/notes/C++.md

 This is true for private inheritance as well, BUT, in private inheritance, THERE IS NO IS A RELATIONSHIP So, in effect, with private inheritance. we're creating an effect of composition

+## Inheritance and visibility:
+- This has to do with what happens to the visibility of a member of a base class when it is inherited by the child class
+- The simple answer is, two of the more restrictive visibility will be applied.
+  - e.g.#1 child class publicly inherits base class.
+In this case, base class's private members will remain private, public will remain public in child class.
+  - e.g.#2 child class privately inherits base class.
+In this case, public member of base class will become private in child class (i.e. child class cannot access the public members of base class directly using . operator)

 # Casting
 - Implicit casting occurs when compiler knows how to convert one datatype to the other.
 Conversions that lead to data loss are done with compiler warning